Mig Welder Salary

 Popular Skills for Mig Welder

-Mig Welders report using a deep pool of skills on the job.
-Most notably, skills in Shielded Metal Arc Welding, Aluminum Welding, Manufacturing Fabrication, and Tungsten Inert Gas Welding are correlated to pay that is above average, with boosts between 7 percent and 16 percent.
+Mig Welders seem to wield many skills on the job.
+Most notably, skills in Aluminum Welding, Shielded Metal Arc Welding, Fluxed Core Arc Welding, and Manufacturing Fabrication are correlated to pay that is above average, with boosts between 5 percent and 11 percent.
 Skills that are correlated to lower pay, on the other hand, include Plasma Cutting, Fabrication, and Grinding Tools.
-Those educated in Metal Inert Gas Welding tend to be well versed in Manufacturing Fabrication.
+Most people familiar with Metal Inert Gas Welding also know Manufacturing Fabrication.

 Pay by Experience Level for Mig Welder